 The Counselling and Disability Service (CDS) provides advice, guidance and support to current and prospective students.
 Disability related costs can be included in the cost of attendance when applying for federal or private loans.

-Information relating to textbooks and any supplemental materials required will be supplied by your School.
+Information relating to textbooks and any supplemental materials required will be supplied by your school/department.

 The University Regulations govern the academic functions of the University and are established and maintained by Senate.